JeremieMelo/jeremiemelo.github.io/_pages/about.md

 * 06/2020: Our recent work, _FLOPS: Efficient On-Chip Learning for Optical Neural Networks Through Stochastic Zeroth-Order Optimization_, is accepted by DAC 2020.
 Cheers!

-* 04/2020: One co-authored paper, _Electronic-photonic Arithmetic Logic Unit for High-speed Computing_, is accepted by Nature Communication (IF: 13.8).
+* 04/2020: One co-authored paper, _Electronic-photonic Arithmetic Logic Unit for High-speed Computing_, is accepted by Nature Communications (IF: 13.8).
 Please checkout the [PDF](https://doi.org/10.1038/s41467-020-16057-3).
 Cheers!

 * 03/2020: Our recent work, _ROQ: A Noise-Aware Quantization Scheme Towards Robust Optical Neural Networks with Low-bit Controls_, is accepted by DATE 2020.
 Please checkout the [PDF](https://doi.org/10.23919/DATE48585.2020.9116521).
 Cheers!